 Since 1998, the DP has been talking with Penn about a future home for the newspaper.
 While the DP's independence means that Penn has no obligation to the paper, officials at Penn have seemed genuinely interested in helping the DP find a new home.

-Unfortunately, through these many years of informal talks, no viable plan with Penn has yet emerged.
+Through these many years of informal talks, no viable plan with Penn has yet emerged.
 Only one plausible space has ever come up, and it would have carried rental rates more than three times higher than the DP's current rent -- a change which would have decimated the paper's budget.
-But talks are ongoing, and university officials have extended the DP's current lease through 2014 in order to have more time to develop a plan which will prove viable for both Penn and the DP.
+But talks are ongoing, and university officials have extended the DP's current lease through 2019 in order to have more time to develop a plan which will prove viable for both Penn and the DP.
 Penn has many long-term plans for new development along the 40th Street corridor, and it is hoped that one of the new buildings, or space in an existing building freed up by new buildings, might provide a suitable opportunity for a new DP home.

 In 2010, there was some optimism about a potential site not owned by Penn, located ideally within a block of the paper's current home.
 But after months of preliminary planning, the owners of that building eventually decided they felt they could make more money building commercial retail space.